 - Book your spot: The Inca Trail is one of the most popular hikes in the world, so spots fill up fast.
 If you want to hike the trail, you need to book your place well in advance.

 - Get your permits: You need a permit to hike the Inca Trail, and they can be challenging to get.
-Make sure you start the permitting process early, so you don't end up being disappointed.
+Ensure you start the permitting process early so you won't be disappointed.

 - Learn some basic Spanish: You'll encounter many people on the Inca Trail who speak only Spanish.
 Learning some basic phrases will help you communicate with them and make your trip more enjoyable.

 - Follow the tour guide's instructions at all times.

 - Pack light, but bring all the essentials, such as sunscreen, hats, water, snacks, etc.